Company registration Denmark

 |Shelf companies available||Yes|

-A ready-made company will also be advantageous in case you need an older company to prove your business’s reputation on the market as opposed to newly established companies.
+Alternative to setting up a company in Denmark is a purchase of the ready-made company will also be advantageous in case you need an older company to prove your business’s reputation on the market as opposed to newly established companies.
 However, a ready-made shelf company is a comparatively expensive alternative.

 Bank Account Opening